gojko/cloudfront-ab-testing/article.md

       a user has achieved the required goal).
 ```

-Next, we'll define a condition to help us deploy the CDN distribution with or without a test.
+Next, we'll define a condition to help us deploy the CloudFront distribution with or without a test.
 That way, we can deploy the additional infrastructure only when we're running the test.
 If the `ABTestExperimentName` name is not provided as a parameter during deployment, we can just skip the extra code.

 ```
 Conditions:
   ShouldRunABTest: !Not [ !Equals ['', !Ref ABTestExperimentName]]
 ```

-We can use a "viewer request" function to detect if the user is already assigned to a test cohort, and if not assign them randomly to the control or variant cohort.
-Any new assignments are logged to CloudWatch, so we can inspect them later.
-We also need to pass the cohort assignment to the "viewer response" function in a header, so it can mark users with a cooke.
+First, let's create the "viewer request" function.
+It will need to detect if the user is already assigned to a test cohort, and if not assign them randomly to the control or variant group.
+Any new assignments need to be logged to CloudWatch, so we can inspect them later.
+We also need to pass the cohort assignment to the second "viewer response" function in a header, so it can mark users with a cookie.

 If the user is assigned to the variant cohort, the "viewer request" function needs to modify the `request.uri` property of the request, and set it to the alternative URL, so CloudFront can show the modified homepage.

-Note that we're directly bundling the JavaScript code into CloudFormation to avoid an additional packaging step, and using the CloudFormation `!Sub` function to inject stack parameters into JavaScript code ('${TagCookieName}' is not JavaScript string interpolation, but CloudFormation replacing parameter values in a string).
+Note that we're directly bundling the JavaScript code into CloudFormation to avoid an additional packaging step, and using the CloudFormation `!Sub` function to inject stack parameters into JavaScript code (`${TagCookieName}` is not JavaScript string interpolation, but CloudFormation replacing parameter values in a string).

 So you can track what happens easily, we're also adding a `verboseLog` option.
 Turn that on, and the function will dump debugging information to the logs.
 This is a very useful trick when developing functions, as it makes debugging easier.